pingcap/docs/op-guide/ansible-deployment.md

         ansible-playbook start.yml -k
         ```

-- Use the normal user with  to deploy TiDB.
+- Use the normal user account to deploy TiDB.

     > **Note**: Before the deployment, you should create the normal `tidb` user account and add the sudo privileges.
 The following example uses the `tidb` user account as the user who runs the service.